Sharont21/scRNA-seq-Assignment4/README.md

 ## Quality Control and Filtering

 Initial cell quality assessment was performed using three standard metrics: number of detected genes per cell (`nFeature_RNA`), total transcript counts per cell (`nCount_RNA`), and percentage of mitochondrial transcripts (`percent.mt`) [15].
 Mitochondrial percentages were calculated using genes beginning with the mouse mitochondrial prefix `mt-` [15].
-Quality control metrics were visualized using violin plots.
+Quality control metrics were visualized using violin plots and feature scatter plots.
 Cells with fewer than 200 detected genes or mitochondrial transcript percentages greater than 15% were removed to exclude low-quality, stressed, or dying cells.

-## Normalization and Feature Selection
+## Downsampling, Normalization and Feature Selection

-Filtered cells were log-normalized using the `LogNormalize` method implemented in Seurat [16].
+To improve computational efficiency while retaining balanced representation across samples, the filtered dataset was downsampled to 8,000 cells per sample prior to downstream analysis.
+Cells were log-normalized using the `LogNormalize` method with a scale factor of 10,000 [16].
 Highly variable genes were identified using the variance stabilizing transformation (`vst`) method, retaining the top 2,000 most variable genes for downstream analysis.
-Gene expression values were subsequently scaled prior to dimensionality reduction.
+Expression values were then scaled prior to dimensionality reduction.

 ## Dimensionality Reduction